lmtoy/lmtoy_run/README.md

 The following are the suggested steps to maintain your script generator, particular when new obsnums were added:

-1. maintain the **lmtinfo.txt** if new obsnums were added, e.g.
+1. maintain the **lmtinfo.txt** where we keep all the obsnums used in this project

-    lmtinfo.py grep PID > lmtinfo.txt
+    $ lmtinfo.py grep PID > lmtinfo.txt

 2. add new obsnums to **mk_runs.py** and figure out a good default argument list